surit/batch-labeling-challenge/README.md

-Test results in test folder.
+Test results in tests folder.